richardhyy/ice-vscode/docs/provider-configurations.md

 - `LogitBias` allows fine-grained control over the model's token selection process, which can be used to guide the style or content of the output.

 ### Advanced Usage
-- `BaseURL` lets you point the provider at any OpenAI-compatible endpoint that isn't a built-in preset — a self-hosted server, a corporate proxy, or a brand-new service.
+- `BaseURL` (with `Preset` set to `Custom`) lets you point the provider at any OpenAI-compatible endpoint that isn't a built-in preset — a self-hosted server, a corporate proxy, or a brand-new service.
 - `AdditionalHeaders` provides flexibility for working with different API implementations or adding custom metadata to requests.

 ## Best Practices